yegor256/iccq.github.io/pages/src.md

 ## How It Works?

-You must be an undergraduate or a graduate student:
+You must be an undergraduate or a graduate student in any university in Russia:

   1. You pick a problem from [the list](#problems) below